phetsims/phet-info/doc/phet-software-design-patterns.md

 } );
 ```

-More Examples and coding conventions are best found in
+More Examples and coding conventions for enumerations are best found in
 [WilderEnumerationPatterns.ts](https://github.com/phetsims/wilder/blob/master/js/WilderEnumerationPatterns.ts).

 #### Supporting `null`:

-In some old enumeration patterns, `null` was an acceptable value for an Enumeration.
+In some old enumeration patterns, `null` was an acceptable value for an enumeration value.
 This is no longer the case.
-Those
-older cases should be treated as type `Enumeration|null` when converted to the new pattern.
+Those older cases should be treated as type `EnumerationValue|null` when converted to the new pattern.

 #### Vestigial patterns and usages